kezabelle/django-haystackbrowser/README.rst

 I love `Haystack`_ but I'm sometimes not sure what data I have in it.
-When a query isn't producing the result I'd expect, debugging it traditionally involves using the Python `REPL to inspect the SearchQuerySet`_, and while I'm not allergic to doing that, it can be inconvinient, and doesn't scale well when you need to make multiple changes.
+When a query isn't producing the result I'd expect, debugging it traditionally involves using the Python `REPL to inspect the SearchQuerySet`_, and while I'm not allergic to doing that, it can be inconvenient, and doesn't scale well when you need to make multiple changes.

 This application, a minor abuse of the `Django administration`_, aims to solve that